-They have been involved in the Queensland Dairy Acconting Scheme (QDAS - similar to the Dairy Farm Monitor Program) for a number of years and find the process of sitting down, reviewing and reflecting on the last year useful, before planning for the next year.
-They don't do a formal cash-flow budget, just regularly monitor bank statements and provide the bank with the QDAS report as an update on the financial position each year.
+They have been involved in QDAS for a number of years and find the process of sitting down, reviewing and reflecting on the last year useful, before planning for the next year.
+They don't do a formal cash-flow budget but, regularly monitor bank statements and provide the bank with the QDAS report as an update on the financial position each year.